-In most cases, the product development process is not a predictable straight line and a lot of surprises come along the way, but be sure that if you carefully think and plan the birth and nurturing of your product you’re much more likely to gain a lot of customers’ thumbs up—which, in a product-led growth-focused companies’ vocabulary—means the magical success of sustainable growth.
+In most cases, the product development process refers to a complex journey that is full of surprises, but be sure that if you carefully think and plan the birth and nurturing of your product you’re much more likely to gain a lot of customers’ thumbs up—which, in a product-led growth-focused companies’ vocabulary—means the magical success of sustainable growth.

 What is product development? #

 First, let’s answer the mother of all questions: what product development actually means.

 Sometimes it feels like product development involves everything related to your product's existence and it's difficult to focus on what the product development process really brings to the table as a genuine and distinctive business process.
 In this sense, we found it useful to distinguish the essential stages of the product development cycle—no matter how diverse the itinerary can be.